 Mood disorder not otherwise specified is more commonly known as Mood Disorder NOS.
 Mood Disorder NOS is a general term for any mood disorder that isn’t included under its own term in the DSM-IV.
+“NOS” is merely “not otherwise specified” abbreviated.
 The DSM-IV is the Diagnostic and Statistical Manual of Mental Disorders.
 Diagnostic codes from the DSM-IV are usually made use of to diagnose mood disorders.

 So if an individual has mood related symptoms but doesn’t show all the criteria for any specific kind of mood disorder they might be diagnosed with Mood Disorder NOS or one of the more specific NOS diagnoses.